MustafaKhan670093/ai-notebooks/README.md

 # The AI Notebooks

 AI research does not occur in a vaccum.
-It occurs as a result of people responding to, criticising, and being inspired by the work being done before and around them at any given moment.
+It occurs as a result of people responding to, criticising, and being inspired by the work being done before and around them.
 Here I present key ideas in AI in the historical order in which they occured.
-To do so we'll work with the papers (where the ideas were presented) and implement code (where the ideas are actualized).
+The insights from the papers will be presented and an implementation of the paper with code will demonstrate how the idea was actualized.

 ## 2012: The Era of ImageNet